muccc/acab-streetlife/README.md

 ## Send animation to real wall

-You can also directly stream your animation to the wall if you supply your script with the following
+There are two ways to send your animation to the real wall

+1. From the ep14-wireless network

-arguments: '--host=192.168.0.100 --port=6002'
+Supply your script with the following arguments: '--host=172.16.16.37 --port=6002'

+2. Alternative

 You need to connect to the WLAN with SSID and Password "AllColorsAreBeautiful".

+Supply your script with the following arguments: '--host=192.168.0.100 --port=6002'

+Generally speaking: you can always edit the IP-address in acabsl.py to match the IP and port you want to stream to.
+This eliminates the need to provide the parameters above.

 Have fun :)